santos-vinicius/task-list/README.md

 <br>

-Task List is a Front-End Project that allows you to create a to-do list and organize them by date.
+Task List is a Front-End Project that allows you to create a to-do list.

 > **[Live demo](https://santos-vinicius.github.io/task-list/)**